bharris6/pytermvis/README.md

 $ pip install .
 ```

-Once installed, you need to set up the sampler for your machine.
+Once installed, you need to set up the appropriate sampler for your machine.

 ### ALSA